simonjstanford/wpf-notes/Controls/CollectionViewSource.md

 view.GroupDescriptions.Add(new PropertyGroupDescription("CategoryName"));
 ```

-Properties of GroupStyle class:
+Properties of `GroupStyle` class:

 ![Properties of GroupStyle](../media/CollectionViewSource.png)

-Note that when you bind to the group header you aren't binding to the data object in the collection, you're binding to the PropertyGroupDescription object.
-If you want to bind to the field value for the group, you need to bind to PropertyGroupDescription.Name.
+Note that when you bind to the group header you aren't binding to the data object in the collection, you're binding to the `PropertyGroupDescription` object.
+If you want to bind to the field value for the group, you need to bind to `PropertyGroupDescription.Name`.

-You can also use an IValueConverter for advanced grouping
+You can also use an `IValueConverter` for advanced grouping

 ```csharp
 ICollectionView view = CollectionViewSource.GetDefaultView(lstProducts.ItemsSource);